The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 \subsubsection{Lack of Convergence in Weight Space}

 MCMC samplers are expected to converge asymptotically to the correct distribution for any function of the underlying parameter space, which for neural networks is also known as \textit{weight space}.
 However, for most machine learning applications, the distribution in weight space is not directly used, and instead the distribution in \textit{function space}---usually, the output of the neural network---is what is important.
 Typically, posteriors in weight space for neural networks are narrow tubes or sheets, and so convergence in weight space is difficult \citep{Izmailov21}; but due to the many symmetries of neural networks, the effective convergence in function space is much more rapid.
+For example, a well-known symmetry of ReLU neural networks is that output is unchanged when the input weights and biases of one layer are multiplied by a factor $y$, with the input weights and biases of the following layer multiplied by $y^{-1}$.
+Hence, convergence in weight space without an additional prior is not possible, even as the function space is unaffected by the choice of normalization.

-We also note that it is common to apply a Gaussian prior in weight space of the form $\mathcal{L}\propto \exp(-\mx^2/\alpha^2)$ (e.g., \citealt{Izmailov21}).
+For this reason, it is common to apply a Gaussian prior in weight space of the form $\mathcal{L}\propto \exp(-\mx^2/\alpha^2)$ (e.g., \citealt{Izmailov21}).
 An advantage of this is that the posterior distribution in weight space will be bounded and finite, which can improve convergence in weight space.
 A disadvantage is that the choice of $\alpha$ is usually arbitrary, and if $\alpha$ is chosen to be too small, it can alter the meaning of the effective number of parameters $D_\mathrm{eff}$.
 Hence, if using a weight space prior, it is typically necessary to try multiple values of $\alpha$ to make sure that the choice of $\alpha$ does not affect the distribution of the posterior in function space.
 If not using a weight space prior (the approach we adopt here), the advantage is that a range of effective $\alpha$ is probed automatically, with the disadvantage that the weight space distribution may never converge.